1983 United Virginia Bank Classic

-The 1983 United Virginia Bank Classic, also known as the Richmond WCT, was a men's tennis tournament played on indoor carpet courts in Richmond, Virginia, United States.
+The 1983 United Virginia Bank Classic, also known as the Richmond WCT, was a men's tennis tournament played on indoor carpet courts at the Robins Center in Richmond, Virginia, United States.
 The event was part of 1983 World Championship Tennis circuit.
 It was the 18th edition of the tournament and was held from February 7 through February 13, 1983.
 Second-seeded Guillermo Vilas won the singles title and the $100,000 first-prize money.